SalsaBoy990/uifactory/src/posts/2019-10-27-cat-design-language-system-using-algolia-docsearch.md

 1. You need to apply for DocSearch by [filling out the form on this page](https://community.algolia.com/docsearch/apply.html).
 They will double check that you qualify.

 2. The people at DocSearch will create a configuration json file for your website ([they will push this file to a GitHub repository](https://github.com/algolia/docsearch-configs/blob/master/configs/cat-design-system.json)).
-DocSearch will crawl your website content and sents it to Algolia for indexing.
+DocSearch will crawl your website content and sends it to Algolia for indexing.

 3. Lastly, add two JavaScript snippets to your website and bind your search input field to display results from your Algolia index.
 See the examples: